-Liverpool moved back to the top of the Premier League table courtesy of a 1-0 victory over Brighton & Hove Albion at Anfield on Saturday.
+Liverpool moved back to the top of the Premier League table courtesy of a 1-0 victory over Brighton and Hove Albion at Anfield on Saturday.

 Mohamed Salah got the only goal of the game as Liverpool made it three wins from three at the start of the new Premier League season, but Brighton produced a gutsy performance and could have stolen a point late on to follow on from their famous 3-2 win over Manchester United last time out.